-Download the free guide:
+Download our free PDF:

-The student and parents (if the student is a dependent student) should sign the FAFSA electronically, using PINS obtained from www.pin.ed.gov.
-Otherwise, they will need to print, sign and mail a signature page, which can delay FAFSA processing by several weeks.
+If the student is a dependent student, the student and parents should sign the FAFSA electronically using FSA IDs obtained from FSAID.ed.gov.
+Otherwise, they will need to print, sign, and mail a signature page.
+This can delay FAFSA processing by several weeks.
 If the student or parents do not have access to a printer, the student will be sent a paper Student Aid Report (SAR) which must be signed and returned for FAFSA processing to continue.

 After the student and custodial parent sign the online FAFSA, the web site will display a Confirmation Page.
-Print a copy of the Confirmation Page, as it represents proof of the date the FAFSA was filed.
-The confirmation page will also show the student’s Expected Family Contribution (EFC), estimated Federal Pell Grant and Federal Stafford Loan eligibility, as well as the list of schools scheduled to receive FAFSA data.
+Print a copy of the Confirmation Page as it represents proof of the date the FAFSA was filed.
+The Confirmation Page will also show the student’s Expected Family Contribution (EFC), estimated Federal Pell Grant and Federal Stafford Loan eligibility, as well as the list of schools scheduled to receive FAFSA data.

 The Confirmation Page may also be used to transfer the FAFSA information into a state’s financial aid application form.
-Currently, nine states allow such a transfer: California, Indiana, Iowa, Minnesota, Mississippi, New Jersey, New York, Pennsylvania and Vermont.
+Currently, nine states allow such a transfer: California, Indiana, Iowa, Minnesota, Mississippi, New Jersey, New York, Pennsylvania, and Vermont.

 Each time a student makes FAFSA on the Web corrections, a new Confirmation Page will be available which will reflect the changes.